 The Royal String Teacher Association© of SuperStrings Studio brings string teachers together in a private membership designed specifically for our profession.
 Read more and find out about how the Royal String Teacher Association© can assist you in your own teaching.

 SuperStrings Studio publishes a Museletter©, a digital quarterly magazine available to all string teachers and students.
-In it you’ll find fascinating interviews with real string teachers, learn their hopes and dreams for our successful collective future, and read tips and gems of wisdom to make your playing, learning and teaching more fun.
+While you’ll find fascinating interviews with real string teachers, learn about our hopes, dreams and hard work for our successful collective future, you’ll also get tips and gems of wisdom to make your playing, learning and teaching more fun.
 Occasionally there are also candid interviews with string students which we can all learn from.
 Did we mention it’s FREE?!
 Don’t let another issue pass you by–get on the subscriber list now and reap the joy and benefits!

-Update: the awesome December issue will feature the lovely Phil Holland and amazing Katie Glumac!
+a Museletter Update: the awesome December issue features the lovely Phil Holland and amazing Katie Glumac!
 We are SO excited to share their interviews with you!
 Plus the best teaching tips of 2018 and ways to calm down, relax and love life more.

 SuperStrings Studio was created in 2017 by Bonny Buckley after a bunch of years playing professionally and teaching strings (in the USA, China and Germany) when it dawned on her while teaching in Germany, that like both her mother and father, she was a self-employed entrepreneur.

-From that moment she decided to focus on being an advocate for string music teachers, supporting them as much as possible while continuing to teach some private students.
+From that moment she decided to focus on being an advocate for string music teachers, supporting them as much as possible whilst teaching private students.

 “I wanted to let you know that you seem to be the perfect fit for Katja.
 It’s amazing how patient you are with her and you’re so good at making her comfortable.
 I’m already seeing a difference in her confidence.
 She’s not as afraid of making mistakes.
 Thank you!”